Low-depth amplitude estimation via statistical eigengap estimation: Discussion

-\paragraph{Discussion}In this work, we formulate amplitude estimation as eigengap estimation and develop two Gaussian-filtered algorithms achieving both Heisenberg-limited and low-depth resource scalings.
-While our approach has significant technical and practical advantages over prior amplitude estimation techniques, we numerically demonstrate in both circuit-depth regimes that we achieve state-of-the-art performance.
-Furthermore, our low-depth algorithm supports a query-depth tradeoff in terms of runtime speedups.
+In this work, we recast amplitude estimation as an eigengap estimation problem and develop a Gaussian-filtered algorithm that achieves both Heisenberg-limited and low-depth resource scalings.
+Beyond their conceptual simplicity, these methods offer practical advantages over existing techniques, with our numerical results demonstrating comparable performance to prior algorithms that require more complicated classical post-processing.
+Furthermore, our low-depth algorithm improves performance when compared to prior art and supports a query--depth tradeoff in terms of runtime speedups.

-An open question concerns whether the minimum-depth limitation of GLSAE can be overcome without exploiting a flag qubit like GDMAE.
-Certain amplitude estimation tasks, such as observable estimation~\citep{knill2007optimal}, lack this additional qubit and therefore cannot directly use GDMAE.
-A possible workaround is to introduce an ancillary qubit via the Hadamard test or, using only Loschmidt echo circuits, apply a multi-qubit Toffoli controlled on the main register, and perform Pauli measurements on the ancillae.
-Whether this ancilla qubit is required remains an open question.
-Although theoretical guarantees of GLSAE fail when the phase $\lambda$ is near $0$ or $\frac{\pi}{2}$, the sign of the sine function can, in principle, be inferred from the proximity and its magnitude recovered from the cosine (e.g., $\sqrt{1-\cos^2 x}$ or a Hilbert transform).
-However, obtaining concentration bounds for the sine estimate via this inference method is nontrivial, and it remains uncertain whether such bounds would preserve the query-depth tradeoff invariance.

-Due to the flexibility, generality, and robustness of our approach, we expect it will be a key enabler for a broad range of early fault-tolerant applications, such as expected value estimation, mean estimation, and beyond \citep{montanaro2015quantum,kothari2023mean, aaronson2020quantum,cleve1998quantum}.
+From a theoretical perspective, our results clarify why modern amplitude estimation algorithms~\citep{suzuki2020amplitude,grinko2021iterative,venkateswaran2021quantum, aaronson2020quantum,rall2023amplitude,labib2024quantum} can avoid controlled Grover iterates and ancillary qubits, as well as using phase estimation as a subroutine.
+Instead of implementing Hadamard tests or textbook phase estimation~\citep{cleve1998quantum,nielsen2010quantum} to extract the phase, one can probe cosine signals of the eigengap generated by amplitude amplification circuits.
+Rather than estimating absolute eigenphases via an auxiliary qubit, the eigengap formulation extracts relative spectral information directly from expectation values of observables, allowing the gap, and, by extension, the amplitude, to be recovered via classical post-processing.

+The advantage of removing the ancillary qubit required of the Hadamard test is the elimination of additional controlled operations to implement reflections about the projector $P$ and the initial state $\ketbra{\psi}{\psi}$.
+This is especially relevant when $P$ corresponds to a more complex object, such as the membership oracle for quantum counting~\citep{brassard1998quantum,aaronson2020quantum} or block encodings of molecular observables~\citep{steudtner2023fault}.

+On the other hand, this benefit is less pronounced for the reflection about $\ketbra{\psi}{\psi}$ as the realization of the reflection operator $U(2\ketbra{0}{0} - \mathbb{I})U^\dagger$ typically already requires a multi-qubit Toffoli spanning the full register.
+However, while amplitude estimation requires this global reflection, this does not impede its suitability in early fault-tolerant regimes.
+Recent work~\citep{gosset2025multi} has shown that such multi-qubit Toffoli gates can be implemented with exponentially reduced $T$-count when probabilistic mixtures are allowed.
+This is compatible with our algorithm, as it already incorporates sampling over circuit depth.